What is a bachelor’s degree?

-Most bachelor’s degrees are either in an area of the arts, leading to a Bachelor of Arts (BA); in the sciences, leading to a Bachelor of Science (BS); or in fine arts, leading to a Bachelor of Fine Arts (BFA).
-Degree program requirements are tailored to expose students to supplementary fields or areas of study that relate to or support their chosen career path.
+Most bachelor’s degrees are either in the arts, leading to a Bachelor of Arts (BA); in the sciences, leading to a Bachelor of Science (BS); or in fine arts, leading to a Bachelor of Fine Arts (BFA).
+Degree requirements are tailored to expose students to supplementary fields or areas of study that relate to or support their chosen career path.

 When to seek a bachelor’s degree

-It remains the standard for entry into many professional careers.
+- A bachelor’s remains the standard for entry into many professional careers.

 Associate vs. bachelor’s degree